 The ancient Greek historian Herodotus reported in book IV of his Histories that there once was such a group of people many thousands of years ago in North Africa near the mountain called Atlas.
 “The natives call this mountain 'the Pillar of Heaven' and they themselves take their name from it, being called Atlantes or the Atlanteans.
 They are reported not to eat any living thing, and never to have any dreams.”

 These few lines from the Histories have prompted many speculative scholars to link the Atlanteans to the putatively mythical island of Atlantis, situated in the Atlantic outside the Straits of Gibraltar.
 Plato, in his Critias and Timaeus, reported that a great civilization had existed at that point in the Atlantic several thousand years before Plato’s time.
-The Atlanteans had reputedly achieved great levels of spiritual, scientific, artistic and technical success, but then faced catastrophe through war and natural disasters.
+The Atlanteans had reputedly achieved great levels of spiritual, scientific, artistic, and technical success, but then faced catastrophe through war and natural disasters.
 Refugees from Atlantis fled to North Africa, Persia, and elsewhere.
-In Persia the Atlanteans hooked up with the magi and Zoroaster to initiate that great religious tradition.
+In Persia, the Atlanteans hooked up with the magi and Zoroaster to initiate that great religious tradition.
 In North Africa, the Atlanteans settled near Mount Atlas and then interacted with the first stages of ancient Egypt and helped to initiate that great religious tradition and so on.
-The Atlanteans described by Herodotus, according to the speculative scholars, may have been refugees from Atlantis.
+The Atlanteans described by Herodotus, according to speculative scholars, may have been refugees from Atlantis.

 It is not clear why beings from such an advanced civilization would not report dreams.
 But whatever the cause may be, I could find no other reports of a culture that did not dream.

-Dreaming may be a cultural universal, but it is clear that some individuals recall few or no dreams over many years—and that these individual suffer no ill consequences from their apparent inability to dream.
+Dreaming may be a cultural universal, but it is clear that some individuals recall few or no dreams over many years—and that these individuals suffer no ill consequences from their apparent inability to dream.
 Dream recall may not be necessary for mental, physical, or cultural health.

 Facebook image: Prostock-studio/Shutterstock